 He is currently a Wellcome Trust Senior Research Fellow in the Basic Biomedical Sciences, and Director of the PhD Programme in Stem Cell Biology and Medicine for the Wellcome Trust - MRC Cambridge Stem Cell Institute.

 He can often be found cycling the quieter roads of East Anglia, in search of a hill.

 Embryonic stem (ES) cells hold enormous promise for personalised medicine and drug discovery since they can be maintained indefinitely and are pluripotent.
 While pluripotency makes ES cells potentially very useful, it also presents a problem: how do you get them to make the cell type you want, and not one you don't?
 Differentiation of pluripotent cells is exquisitely organised during normal embryogenesis, but very hard to control in culture.
 Since all cells in an organism are genetically identical, the observable differences in their functions and behaviours come down to which genes they express and which genes they repress.
 Therefore in order to understand how to direct cellular identity, seek to understand how subtle differences in gene expression patterns in seemingly identical cells influence any subsequent differentiation decisions.
 By understanding how ES cells make different developmental decisions this work will bring the medical promise of stem cells closer to realisation.
-We are part of the EU FP7 Project "4DCellFate"

 Follow us on Twitter: @BDH_Lab